bprcalifornia/.github/profile/README.md

 By default, all Burbank Paranormal Research code is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).
 You are free to use, embed, modify, etc. our code in any way you wish unless otherwise specified (such as if a specific repository is licensed differently).

-You will always find a `LICENSE.md` file describing the software license for a repository included in its root directory.
+You will always find a `LICENSE` file describing the software license for a repository included in its root directory.

 ### Notable Repositories